IsThatFearny/quartz/content/Transformation of the Roman World - Semester 1/Essay.md

 The leaders of the 'barbarian' kingdoms were often keen to portray themselves as 'Roman', and this is another element of the former empire that can be seen in the post-Roman era.
 Often, this was used as a tactic to consolidate power (as with the adoption of Christianity), and a method with which to relate to the newly conquered former Roman population.
 Theoderic, for example, described his rule as 'Roman', and directly contrasted himself with the 'barbaric' rulers of the Visigoths.[^23] As well as this, he used Ravenna as his capital, harking back when it was the capital in the final years of the Western Empire, and rebuilt it to its former glory as an 'imperial' capital; and made a visit to Rome in the 30th year of his reign.[^24] Theoderic made an effort to style himself as 'imperator', likely in an attempt to legitimise his rule.
 He hosted gladiatorial games, imitating the Rome of old, whilst Romans and Goths are even known to have likened him to Trajan or Valentinian.[^25] Other rulers in various kingdoms followed suit: Childeric I (d.
 481 CE), the Frankish leader in Gaul, was buried in a Roman cemetery, adorned with a ring reading "CHILDERICI REGIS" and a brooch similar to one often worn by Roman generals and officials.[^26] 'Romanness' not only persisted amongst the general populace, but its adoption was also a choice made by rulers in order to present themselves as legitimate rulers.

 Perhaps what defined the post-Roman kingdoms as remaining Roman to the greatest extent is the population and identity[^30] of said kingdoms.
 Despite the ruling race being Gothic, Lombard, Frankish, Vandal, and the like, the native population remained Roman, and in most kingdoms vastly outnumbered the ruling races - Procopius alleges that only approximately 80,000 Vandals entered Northern Africa (a number that is likely to have been exaggerated to spread fear amongst the newly occupied population).[^27] He then elaborates on the fact that there were many more natives than Vandals, saying of the Libyans "how could any man estimate the multitude of them" and that the Moors were "still more numerous than these".[^28] It is clear that former Roman citizens, even if legally disadvantaged (as previously alluded to), lived alongside their new rulers in relative harmony, preserving their culture and customs.
 This is no coincidence: the sheer numbers of the native population would have prevented their conquerors from suppressing mass dissent easily, and so co-existence was a necessity.
 The result of this *modus vivendi* was that Roman identity remained in the post-Roman 'barbarian kingdoms'.
-It had perhaps been slightly hindered in the immediate aftermath of the invasions, but made its return quickly afterwards.[^29] The divide between 'Roman' and 'barbarian' identity is made clear by various contemporary authors: Procopius often depicts the campaigns of Belisarius as defending the 'civilised' ways of the Romans, portraying the 'barbarian' invaders as unholy and 'un-Roman'; Gregory of Tours frames Roman identity through a Christian lens, contrasting the Gothic races (who were primarily Arian) with the Nicean populations of the occupied territories; and Jordanes, writing in the mid-6th century, often depicts the Goths and the Romans as being distinct populations.[^31]
+It had perhaps been slightly hindered in the immediate aftermath of the invasions, but made its return quickly afterwards.[^29] The divide between 'Roman' and 'barbarian' identity is made clear by various contemporary authors: Procopius often depicts the campaigns of Belisarius as defending the 'civilised' ways of the Romans, portraying the 'barbarian' invaders as unholy and 'un-Roman'; Gregory of Tours frames Roman identity through a Christian lens, contrasting the Gothic races (who were primarily Arian) with the Nicean populations of the occupied territories and the 'Romanised' Franks, giving them divine legitimacy; and Jordanes, writing in the mid-6th century, often depicts the Goths and the Romans as being distinct populations.[^31] The fact that so many societal structures and administrative systems had been retained by the new rulers meant that Roman identity was able to survive the fall of the Western Empire and to persist throughout the newly established barbarian kingdoms.
+Such persistence leads one to conclude that, in terms of the populace, the post-Roman kingdoms were indeed, 'Roman' in culture and in wider society.

+The post-Roman 'barbarian' kingdoms could be considered to be 'successor states' to the Western Roman Empire when considered in the context of 'Romanness'.
+This characterisation applies both in terms of elites and gove

-[^1]: Heather (2005), 438
+[^1]: Heather (2005), 438.
-[^2]: Halsall (2007), 326
+[^2]: Halsall (2007), 326.
-[^3]: Hen (2018), 64
+[^3]: Hen (2018), 64.
-[^4]: Heather (2005), 438
+[^4]: Heather (2005), 438.
-[^5]: Hen (2007), 32
+[^5]: Hen (2007), 32.
-[^6]: Hen (2018), 66
+[^6]: Hen (2018), 66.
-[^7]: Ward-Perkins (2005), 68
+[^7]: Ward-Perkins (2005), 68.
-[^8]: Hen (2018), 59
+[^8]: Hen (2018), 59.
-[^9]: Hen (2007), 32
+[^9]: Hen (2007), 32.
-[^10]: Carcopino (1956), 229
+[^10]: Carcopino (1956), 229.
-[^11]: Procopius, *History of the Wars* 4.9.11-16
+[^11]: Procopius, *History of the Wars* 4.9.11-16.
-[^12]: Ward-Perkins (2005), 66
+[^12]: Ward-Perkins (2005), 66.
-[^13]: Ward-Perkins (2005), 67
+[^13]: Ward-Perkins (2005), 67.
-[^14]: Ward-Perkins (2005), 71
+[^14]: Ward-Perkins (2005), 71.
-[^15]: Hen (2007), 30
+[^15]: Hen (2007), 30.
 [^16]: James (2014), 81
-[^17]: Ward-Perkins (2005), 65; Ward-Perkins (2005), 71
+[^17]: Ward-Perkins (2005), 65; Ward-Perkins (2005), 71.
-[^18]: Ward-Perkins (2005), 71
+[^18]: Ward-Perkins (2005), 71.
-[^19]: James (2014), 78
+[^19]: James (2014), 78.
-[^20]: Sidonius, *Letters* 5.5
+[^20]: Sidonius, *Letters* 5.5.
-[^21]: Heather (2005), 432
+[^21]: Heather (2005), 432.
-[^22]: Ward-Perkins (2005), 66
+[^22]: Ward-Perkins (2005), 66.
-[^23]: Cassiodorus, *Variae*, 3.17
+[^23]: Cassiodorus, *Variae*, 3.17.
-[^24]: Hen (2007), 32
+[^24]: Hen (2007), 32.
-[^25]: *Anonymus Valesianus*, 7.65–7
+[^25]: *Anonymus Valesianus*, 7.65–7.
-[^26]: James (2014), 80
+[^26]: James (2014), 80.
-[^27]: Procopius, *The Secret History*, 18.5
+[^27]: Procopius, *The Secret History*, 18.5.
-[^28]: Procopius, *The Secret History*, 18.7
+[^28]: Procopius, *The Secret History*, 18.7.
-[^29]: Halsall (2018), 56
+[^29]: Halsall (2018), 56.
-[^30]: It is important to note here that Roman 'identity' was not one of ethnic origin, but one put in place through societal and political structures; see Halsall (2018) for further study
+[^30]: It is important to note here that Roman 'identity' was not one of ethnic origin, but one put in place through societal and political structures; see Halsall (2018) for further study.
-[^31]: In Procopius, *History of the Wars*, 6.25: "For these barbarians, though they have become Christians, preserve the greater part of their ancient religion; for they still make human sacrifices and other sacrifices of an unholy nature, and it is in connection with these that they make their prophecies" and in Procop. *Wars*, 5.8 "barbarian tyrants"; In Gregory of Tours, *History of the Franks*; Jordanes wrote two histories, *Romana* and *Getica*, distinguishing the origins of the two peoples and their practises and thus distinguishing their identities
+[^31]: In Procopius, *History of the Wars*, 6.25: "For these barbarians, though they have become Christians, preserve the greater part of their ancient religion; for they still make human sacrifices and other sacrifices of an unholy nature, and it is in connection with these that they make their prophecies" and in Procop. *Wars*, 5.8 "barbarian tyrants"; In Gregory of Tours, *History of the Franks* 2.37 "And when the Goths had fled as was their custom, King Clovis won the victory by God's aid"; Jordanes wrote two histories, *Romana* and *Getica*, distinguishing the origins of the two peoples and their practises and thus distinguishing their identities.